Agent-Based Optimal Control for Image Processing: Introduction

 \section{Introduction}

 Image segmentation and colour quantization~\cite{SharmaAggarwal2010,Cheng2001} are fundamental tasks in image processing, computer vision, and pattern recognition.
 Their goal is to simplify the visual representation of an image while preserving its essential structure and perceptual content.
-In segmentation, the objective is to divide the image domain into homogeneous regions according to some similarity criterion, typically based on intensity, texture, or spatial continuity.
-Colour quantization, on the other hand, aims at reducing the number of distinct colours or intensity levels in an image, providing a compact representation that is still visually coherent with the original.

-Classical approaches to these problems include clustering-based methods such as the $k$-means~\cite{Shan2018}, hierarchical clustering~\cite{Arbelaez2011}, and evolutionary or meta-heuristic techniques such as genetic algorithms~\cite{Han2017}.
-While these methods have proven effective in many practical applications, they typically require the number of clusters or segments to be fixed a priori, which may not be known in advance and often depends on the specific image content.
-Moreover, their performance can be sensitive to initialization, noise, and outliers, limiting their robustness and their ability to adapt dynamically to different image structures.
-These approaches belong to the class of \emph{unsupervised learning} techniques, which aim to discover the intrinsic organization of the data without relying on annotated training sets~\cite{Yu2010,Mittal2021}.
+Classical approaches to these problems include clustering-based methods such as the k-means~\cite{Shan2018}, hierarchical clustering~\cite{Arbelaez2011}, and evolutionary or meta-heuristic techniques such as genetic algorithms~\cite{Han2017}.
+While these methods have proven effective in many practical applications, they typically require the number of clusters or segments to be fixed a priori, which may not be known in advance.
+Moreover, their performance can be sensitive to initialization, noise, and outliers, limiting their robustness.
+These approaches belong to the class of \emph{unsupervised learning} techniques~\cite{Yu2010,Mittal2021}.

-On the other hand, \emph{supervised learning} methods have gained increasing attention in recent years, particularly through the use of deep and shallow neural networks~\cite{Liu2021,Hesamian2019,Ronneberger2015,Chen2018}.
-These models learn, from a sufficiently large and representative set of labelled examples, a nonlinear mapping between input features and the corresponding segmentation masks.
-Well-trained networks can achieve high segmentation accuracy even for complex and heterogeneous images, benefiting from their expressive power and capacity for generalization.
-However, the effectiveness of these methods strongly depends on the quality and quantity of the available training data, as well as on the adopted training strategy.
-Supervised neural models therefore require extensive computational resources and carefully curated datasets to avoid bias and overfitting, which often limits their applicability in domains where labelled data are scarce or costly to obtain.
+On the other hand, \text{supervised learning} methods have gained increasing attention in recent years, particularly through the use of deep and shallow neural networks~\cite{Liu2021,Hesamian2019,Ronneberger2015,Chen2018}.
+Well-trained networks can achieve high segmentation accuracy even for complex and heterogeneous images.
+However, the effectiveness of these methods strongly depends on the quality and quantity of the available training data.